stntg/gui-image-studio/README.md

-# img2res
+# GUI Image Studio

-A Python package for embedding images as base64 strings with GUI framework support for tkinter and customtkinter.
+A comprehensive Python toolkit for creating, embedding, and managing images in Python GUI applications with support for tkinter and customtkinter.

 ## Features